defenseunicorns/zarf-package-dev-dependencies/README.md

 cat tls.key | base64 # set tls_key to this value in zarf-redirector/zarf.yaml (removing new lines)
 ```

-> *NOTE* this also currently requires the following line in the kubesystem/coredns configmap: `rewrite name github.com agent-redirector.zarf.svc.cluster.local`

 # building the docker container

 To locally build the docker container in this repo, run: